hapax/hapax.github.io/assets/teaching.md

 	</figure>

-Here's a randomly chosen example of the scrubland from an Australian textbook; the topic is calculus, one of the jewels of human thought.
+Here's a randomly chosen example of the scrubland from an Australian textbook.
+The topic, calculus, is like a jewelled diamond in a precision watch: both gorgeous and supremely useful.
-We're finding... rates of change of ... some functions, I guess.
+But here, we're finding... rates of change of ... some functions, I guess.
+Where are we?
+What do these functions do?
-Why am I doing this again?
+Why do I care?
-I mean, what is inverse sine on a Saturday?
-I may as well be looking at a barcode, or .
+These questions are unforgivably boring when there is so much rich material to draw on.
-They fill me, and I hope you, with existential horror.
+But they also fill me with existential horror.
 This is what I mean by the scrubland.
 There are no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.